National Energy Technology LaboratoryCoordinator: Jimmy Thornton

 Process Systems Engineering (PSE)

 Many of the most important frontiers in subsurface energy production and in environmental protection are related to the behavior of fractured systems.
 Geothermal energy production, hydrocarbon recovery from shales, carbon storage security, and wastewater disposal all rely on an ability to understand and predict the behavior of fractures within subsurface rocks, hydrologically and/or geomechanically.
-At NETL, we have a world class research program focused on fractured media, including our FRACGEN and NFFLOW model development team.
-This project involves working with a team of scientists and engineers to use these models to address critical questions related to the impact of mechanics on flow for fossil and geothermal systems.
+At NETL, we have a world class subsurface computational research program focused on fractured media.
 Examples of the types of problems that you will be able to work on include the degradation of geothermal resources based on geochemical changes, the impact of geomechanics on leakage from a carbon storage reservoir, improved stimulation of shale gas reservoirs, and identifying causes of induced seismic events.

 NETL’s Science-Informed Machine Learning for Accelerating Real Time Decisions in Subsurface Application (SMART) initiative aims to transform subsurface engineering operations for geologic carbon storage, thus reducing costs through faster, more efficient, analysis of information, and reduced uncertainty in operations decision-making.
 The initiative has five primary areas of technical focus:

 - Real-time visualization of subsurface features/properties exploiting machine learning (ML) to achieve speed and enhanced detail.